 In { \textbf{Step 3}}, we consider two different types of feedback:

-\begin{enumerate} \item[(a)] \hyperlink{distribution-FOL-reasoning}{\fcolorbox{purple!30}{purple!30}{Full-information feedback}}: the task will reveal the full-information feedback $r$, and the task also inform the agent that the policy will be evaluated by inner product $\langle \pi, r \rangle$. \item[(b)] \hyperlink{action-MAB-no-reasoning}{\fcolorbox{purple!30}{purple!30}{Bandit feedback}}: the task inform the agent that only the reward of the realized action will be revealed as feedback. \end{enumerate}
+\begin{enumerate} \item[(a)] \hyperlink{distribution-FOL-reasoning}{\fcolorbox{purple!30}{purple!30}{Full-information feedback}}: the task will reveal the full-information feedback $r$, and the task also informs the agent that the policy will be evaluated by inner product $\langle \pi, r \rangle$. \item[(b)] \hyperlink{action-MAB-no-reasoning}{\fcolorbox{purple!30}{purple!30}{Bandit feedback}}: the task informs the agent that only the reward of the realized action will be revealed as feedback. \end{enumerate}

 In { \textbf{Step 4}}, we vary the prompt to elicit different {output formats}, introducing two distinct types of interactions:

 \begin{enumerate} \item[(a)] \hyperlink{action-MAB-no-reasoning}{ \fcolorbox{red!30}{red!30}{Policy-only format}}: the agent responds with a concise answer that includes only the policy, optionally omitting any explanation. \item[(b)] \hyperlink{distribution-FOL-reasoning}{\fcolorbox{red!30}{red!30}{Policy-with-reasoning format}}: the agent provides a policy along with its reasoning process for outputting the policy. \end{enumerate}